nimamasoumi/Java_Repertoire/README.md

 1. Generic types in Java
 2. Abstract class, interfaces, and class inheritance
-3. Thread class and Multithreading
+3. Thread class, Multithreading, Runnable, and interrupting a thread by sleep.